FrederickJaime/starterKit2/README.md

 app => holder files to serve locally, unminified js and css
 assets/dist => minified files for css and js
 assets/src/images => source directory for images
-assets/src/js => holds all js files, everything has been split up into multiple components, but all combined into main.js file ( vendor.js is not being used )
-assets/src/scss => holds all sass files, sass has been seperated into components, pages and partials. main.scss combines everything.
+assets/src/js => holds all js files, everything has been split up into multiple components, but all combined into main.js file assets/src/scss => holds all sass files, sass has been seperated into components, pages and partials. main.scss combines everything.